valentina-s/SQL_tutorial/Exercise4.md

 #### Interfacing with the database from Python:

-We will use [pandas](pandas.pydata.org) which is a fantastic data analysis toolkit that happens to have some very simple methods for moving data to and from a database.
+We will use [pandas](pandas.pydata.org) which is a data analysis toolkit that happens to have some very simple methods for moving data to and from a database.
 The datbase connections are handled through pandas using [sqlalchemy](www.sqlalchemy.org).

 ```Python
 import pandas as pd